chinumangal/Thematic-Analysis-Framework-using-Generative-AI/README2.md

  # Thematic Analysis with Generative AI

+As the adoption of Artificial Intelligence (AI) across various domains accelerates , it is important that AI education is thoughtfully structured and standardized.
 This tool helps design new AI courses within a given domain by leveraging thematic insights from previously designed courses across different domains.
 It performs thematic analysis to extract keywords from AI course design planning frameworks and enables flexible filtering using Generative AI.

 ## Introduction